VroomVroomVroom VroomVroomVroom

-Geelong to The Otways
+Road trip from Geelong to the Otways

 You’ve seen the image … rocky outcrops overlooking a wild and spectacular ocean, bathed in the glorious orange light of a southern sunset.
 For Australians, the Twelve Apostles on the Great Ocean Road are every bit as iconic as the Opera House, but what you may not know is that the rugged coastline is just a part of a whole region of natural wonders — The Otways.

-The Otways ( Great Otway National Park to be more accurate) stretches 60kms from Anglesea in the east to, and including, Cape Otway in the west.
+The Otways (Great Otway National Park to be more accurate) stretches 60kms from Anglesea in the east to, and including, Cape Otway in the west.
 The park includes a stretch of the Great Ocean Road, and dozens of picturesque waterfalls, volcanic lakes — including, near Colac, the largest freshwater lake in Victoria — and stately ancient forests.
 All this and more is just a stone’s throw from Geelong — or two stones from Melbourne!

 While the Great Ocean Road certainly deserves its name, the parks and wildlife of the Otways makes the whole region a worthwhile trip.
 From the educational, to the ecological to the bodacious, there is plenty for every traveler, no matter what their age, interests or tastes.
 So what to do with just one day when there’s 103,000 hectares of breathtaking scenery to explore?